plues/meta/README.md

 # SlotTool Meta

-This is a meta-repository for the timetable slot planning tool.
-It contains instructions on how to checkout, clone and build all the sub-projects associated to the this project.
+This is a meta-repository for the timetable validation tool [PlüS](https://github.com/plues).
+It contains instructions on how to clone, checkout and build all the sub-projects associated to the this project.

-This project is composed of three sub-projects, the frontend, the server and the B models, each developed (more or less) independently.
+This project is composed of three sub-projects, the [frontend](https://github.com/plues/frontend), the [server or main application](https://github.com/plues/server) and the B models, each developed (more or less) independently.

 ## Building